Pimmy17/QA-IMS-Project/README.md

-Coverage: 34%
+Coverage: 67.4%
-# Project Title
+# QA IMS Project

-One Paragraph of project description goes here
+Create an Inventory Management System that will allow the creation, deletion and updating of customers, items and customer's orders.

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.
+To get this project working on your own system follow the below instructions:

 ### Prerequisites